Improved Random-Binning Exponent for Distributed Hypothesis Testing: Abstract

 \section{Abstract}

-Shimokawa, Han, and Amari proposed a ``quantization and binning'' scheme for distributed binary hypothesis testing.
-We propose a simple improvement on the receiver's guessing rule in this scheme.
-This attains a better exponent of the error probability of the second type.
+Consider the problem of distributed binary hypothesis testing with two terminals, where the decision is made at one of them (the ``receiver'').
+We study the exponent of the error probability of the second type.
+Previously, an achievable exponent was derived by Shimokawa, Han, and Amari using a ``quantization and binning'' scheme.
+We propose a simple modification on the receiver’s decision rule in this scheme to attain a better exponent.